Marketing, Advertising and Promotional Materials

 All contracts for public relations, advertising, marketing, design, or related services (“marketing contracts”) must be submitted to University Marketing & Communications for review and approval in conjunction with the Office of the General Counsel, allowing not less than seven full business days for the review.
 The Senior Vice President for University Marketing & Communications or his/her designee shall review all marketing contracts and marketing materials for compliance with the University’s brand identity guidelines and other applicable policies.
 University Marketing & Communications reserves the sole and exclusive right to approve or reject marketing contracts and marketing materials.

-Use of Drexel Names, Marks, and Logos
+A. Use of Drexel names, marks and logos

 Any proposed logo, trademark, service mark, tradename, or URL must be reviewed and approved by University Marketing & Communications.
 If a department or individual wishes to apply for trademark rights in any marketing material, including logos, slogans, and words, the submitter must first obtain the approval of University Marketing & Communications.
 By making the submission, the submitter agrees to be responsible for all costs and fees in connection with the application and in connection with the maintenance of any resulting registration.
 All applications for protection of trademarks will be made through University Marketing & Communications who will then work in conjunction with the Office of the General Counsel to determine whether such trademark is available for use and registration.
 All such trademark applications and rights shall be owned exclusively by the University.